avieira/avieira.github.io/index.md

 ## About me

-I am currently (since January 2020) a postdoctoral researcher in the [PIMENT] lab (https://piment.univ-reunion.fr/) but working in the UPPA (Université de Pau et des Pays de l'Adour), working under the supervision of Prof. Pierre-Henri Cocquet.
+I am currently (since January 2020) a postdoctoral researcher in the [PIMENT](https://piment.univ-reunion.fr/) lab and working in the UPPA (Université de Pau et des Pays de l'Adour), under the supervision of Dr. Pierre-Henri Cocquet.

 I worked as a research engineer in [Pollen Metrology](https://pollen-metrology.com/), in a collaboration with Grenoble Alpes University.
-My academi advisor was [Christophe Picard](http://membres-ljk.imag.fr/picard/).
+My academic advisor was [Christophe Picard](http://membres-ljk.imag.fr/picard/).

 Before that, I was part of the [Tripop](https://team.inria.fr/tripop/) team as a PhD Student, under the supervision of [Bernard Brogliato](http://www.inrialpes.fr/bipop/people/brogliato/) and [Christophe Prieur](http://www.gipsa-lab.grenoble-inp.fr/~christophe.prieur).
 I defended on Sep.
 25 2018.